Wills vs. Trusts

-One common Estate Planning question we hear often is: What’s the difference between a Will and a Trust – and which one is right for me?
-This blog post will explain some of the main differences between Wills and Trusts.
+What’s the difference between a Will and a Trust – and which one is right for you?
+Let’s talk about the main differences between Wills and Trusts.
 You can also check out this video for more information about Wills vs. Trusts.

 A Will is an official written declaration of a person’s desires pertaining to their estate upon their death.
 It typically names an Executor (the person in charge of carrying out your wishes when you die) and also designates a guardian for minor children, if any.